-When you pay back your loans, see if federal student loan consolidation can help
+When you repay your loans, see if federal student loan consolidation can help

 More likely than not, if you took out loans for the first time after 2010, you probably started out with the regular Direct Stafford and Direct Grad PLUS loans.

 If you did consolidate, then you have Direct Consolidation loans.
 That’s not really that life-changing to go from Direct to Direct, but it can be helpful since you’ll get less paperwork.

 However, if you have any other loan type that’s not direct, you could really mess up big time.
 While you could certainly read all the material on this site for free, I’d suggest reaching out to an expert like us to get a custom plan if you have a five-figure amount of these “alternative” loan types.